csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 TBT is still a useful lab metric.
-It is not a replacement for [Interaction to Next Paint](https://web.dev/articles/inp/), and it is not a perfect model of real-user interactivity, but it remains a very practical way to spot main-thread contention during page load.
+It is not a replacement for [Interaction to Next Paint](https://web.dev/articles/inp/), and it is not a perfect model of real-user interactivity, but it remains a very practical way to spot main thread contention during page load.

 Unfortunately, however, I feel it being bounded by the arbitrary definitions of